WilfredRuck/tickle/README.md

 ## Installation

-Getting Up and Running
+Running Tests

-Assuming you have the techincal specifications noted above, navigate to the project folder in your console and run `node tickle.js`.
+Assuming you have the techincal specifications noted above, navigate to the project folder in your console and run `jasmine spec/tickle_spec.js`.

 ## Tradeoffs and/or Design Decisions